 Their trial was held that November at Guildhall and all were found guilty and condemned to death.
 But there was no immediate move to execute them.
 Instead Jane was granted the liberty of walking outside in the nearby garden when she pleased.
 Guildford, kept apart, was held with his brother, Robert.

 Concurrently, Mary was not only re-establishing Catholicism, but planning her own marriage.
-Thirty-eight at the time of her accession, it was imperative that she married and produced an heir as soon as possible to ensure the throne wasn’t inherited by her Protestant half-sister.
-The natural choice was Spain; in Mary’s youth she had been betrothed to the now Holy Roman Emperor, Charles V. Though he had subsequently married, his eldest son, Philip, was by this time a young widower in his mid-20s who also needed to beget an heir.
-For Philip and Spain, an alliance with the English queen meant the possibility of fusing the countries in their children, an eventuality the English found abhorrent.
+Thirty-seven at the time of her accession, it was imperative that she married and produced an heir as soon as possible to ensure the throne wasn’t inherited by her Protestant half-sister.
+The natural choice was Spain; in Mary’s youth she had been betrothed to the now Holy Roman Emperor, Charles V. Though he had subsequently married, his eldest son, Philip, was by this time a young widower in his mid-20s.

 Movement on this match began that winter and even prompted a formal request of Mary from Parliament to choose an English husband, the implied choice being her cousin, Edward Courtenay, Earl of Devon (a descendant of Edward IV and Elizabeth Woodville via their daughter, Katherine).
 It also provoked the first rebellion of Mary’s reign, in which Jane’s father, Henry Grey, participated.
 Known as Wyatt’s rebellion, its end goal was to displace Mary for Elizabeth, who would then be married to Courtenay.
 Whether this uprising, which began in January 1554, was motivated more by politics or religion is still debated today, but suffice to say the end result had a bit of a two birds one stone flair for its leaders.